-As one walked down Bainbridge avenue from 206 street they would be greeted by the Daitch Supermarket.
+As one walked down Bainbridge Avenue from 206 street, they would be greeted by the Daitch Supermarket.
 There were two major supermarkets in the neighborhood in the 60s and 70s.
 The Daitch Supermarket was the most modern one.
 The Met was located right across from the Bainbridge Theater on 204th street.
 Most people shopped at both stores depending on sales I guess.

 Just before Bainbridge met 204th street was a host of other stores that were favorites of the neighborhood.
-Most kids would agree that one of their favorites was Mr Tee’s Dairy Queen.
-Many of us becomes friends with Michael Tee who was in our grade level.
+Most kids would agree that one of their favorites was Mr. Tee’s Dairy Queen.
+Many of us became friends with Michael Tee who was in our grade level.
 There was nothing better than going to the multiple birthday parties at Dairy Queen that Mr. Tee had for his two sons Michael and Dexter.
 He also had a much younger daughter.
 Unlimited access to all the ice cream one could eat was usually a major part of those birthday parties.
 Dairy Queen would become a part of the neighborhood for a long time.
 How could you not love Dairy Queen and those slushy sugary ice drinks I think they used to call Mr. Misty’s.
 Ten times better than Slurpees.

 We all had a favorite pizza place in the neighborhood.
 Mine was Sal’s Pizza on 206th street.
 I wasn’t the only one who loved Sal’s Pizza the best.
 Sal made the best cheese slice of pizza I have ever tasted in my life.
 I have been searching forever to find a pizzeria that made a slice of pizza that tasted like Sal’s.
 It has been a futile and hopeless search.
-The closest I have ever came was a pizzeria in Kings Park on Long Island called Napoli’s that had a similar taste to Sal’s.
+The closest I have ever come was a pizzeria in Kings Park on Long Island called Napoli’s that had a similar taste to Sal’s.
 When I mentioned that to the pizza maker in the Kings Park store, he just looked at me kind of funny and said “yeah well I used to work at Sal’s Pizzeria on Bainbridge Ave.
 It seems that eventually, Sal’s Pizza on 206 street moved to a bigger location on Bainbridge Ave just around the block.

 Sal’s pizzeria was more than just a pizzeria, it was a hangout for many of the younger kids in the neighborhood.
 That’s because Sal had a pinball machine in the back.
 Sal never minded having a bunch of kids in the back of his store playing pinball and hanging out.
 He was such a friendly guy.